Variational Method

 Variational Method#

-Recall that in quantum mechanics, the ground state can be defined variationally as
+Recall that in quantum mechanics, the ground state energy can be defined variationally as

 \[ E_{0}=\min _{\psi} \frac{\langle\psi|\hat{H}| \psi\rangle}{\langle\psi \mid \psi\rangle} \]